OH MY GOSH! Aishwarya Rai Bachchan Looks So ROYAL At Isha Ambani’s Wedding [Pictures]

 - 17 Benefits Of Arrowroot: For Health, Hair & Skin

-Today (December 12, 2018), Isha Ambani will tie knot with Anand Piramal and guests have already started to arrive at Antilia, where the wedding is taking place.
-While, Aamir Khan, Kiran Rao, Priyanka Chopra, Nick Jonas and Kiara Advani have already arrived at the do, we're her with the picture of Aishwarya Rai Bachchan.
+Today (December 12, 2018), Isha Ambani will tie the knot with Anand Piramal and guests have already started to arrive at Antilia, where the wedding is taking place.
+While, Aamir Khan, Kiran Rao, Priyanka Chopra, Nick Jonas and Kiara Advani have already arrived at the venue, we're here with the picture of Aishwarya Rai Bachchan.
 All decked up for the wedding, Aishwarya is looking so royal that we can't take our eyes off her.
 She shared her picture on Instagram and boy, we can't stop drooling over her 'desi' look.

 Oh My Gosh!